-- Oscar Bait: A biopic about one of the most famous civil rights activists of all time.
+- Oscar Bait: A movie about one of the most famous civil rights activists of all time.
 Just the fact that it was about Dr. King is enough for people to be clamoring to win every award on the planet, but the fact that it premiered during a time where race relations were a particularly flame-bait-y subject really seals the deal.
 It did win a number of awards, but only one of them was an Oscar, for Best Original Song.

-- Police Brutality: Jim Crow police forces are in full swing, literally.
+- Police Brutality: Alabama police forces are in full swing, literally.
 With their billy clubs, tear gas, and whips they attack defenseless protesters and murder a young black Army veteran trying to protect his grandfather.
 Some in the Movement accuse King of knowingly counting on the police brutalizing their followers to gain national sympathy, which is partly true.
 King ends up canceling the second march to Montgomery halfway through because he can't bear to let the police beat and murder innocent lives when he suspects a trap is being laid.

 - Warts and All: The film does not hide that King had feet of clay, such as his affairs.
 The FBI tries to wreck his home life by exposing that to his wife and they have a very tense time confronting it.